 It's one more step to take toward eating "clean" and avoiding packaged foods when I can.
 Oats are a wholesome grain, considered by some to be one of the healthiest grains on earth.
 Read about the 9 health benefits of eating oats and oatmeal.

 Making this granola recipe always makes our home smell heavenly.
 Today, the aroma of toasted oats, nuts, cinnamon and nutmeg wafting from the oven made me feel more accepting of the fall weather that has suddenly decided it's here to stay.

 I'm anticipating all the harvest and holiday meals to come!

 How to make granola: an easy guide

-Choose and chop your favourite nuts and seeds, add old-fashioned rolled oats and spices, then stir it all together with some oil and sweetener.
+First, choose and chop your favourite nuts and seeds.
+Next, add old-fashioned rolled oats and spices, then stir it all together with some oil and sweetener.
 Toast it in the oven, cool, then add your choice of dried fruit.
-Pack into jars or airtight containers and you’ll have breakfast ready for several meals!
+Pack into jars or airtight containers and you'll have breakfast ready for several meals!

 - For 10 to 11 cups of nuts, seeds and grains, I only use 1/2 cup of oil and 1/2 cup of sweetener, like maple syrup or honey.

 - Vary the proportion of nuts to oats if you like, or omit the oats entirely as in my Cherry Vanilla Grain-Free Granola or this Nutty Granola if you are following a grain-free diet.

 - Make it gluten-free by using certified gluten-free oats.
 Include other nutritious ingredients like coconut, hemp seeds, nutritional yeast, or flax seeds.

 - Make it your own!
 Develop your "signature granola" and have one more meal that you can make without a recipe!